powsybl/pypowsybl/docs/user_guide/network.rst

     n.create_lines(id='line1', voltage_level1_id='VL1', voltage_level2_id='VL2', node1=6, node2=2, r=0.1, x=1.0, g1=0, b1=1e-6, g2=0, b2=1e-6)

-Now you can draw the single line diagram of VL1 and VL2 to check that the load and the line have been added correctly:
+Now you can draw the single line diagrams of *VL1* and *VL2* to check that the load and the line have been correctly added:

 .. code-block:: python